edermartioli/spirou-ccf/README.md

 # spirou-ccf
-tools to perform optimal CCF measurements and CCF analysis to obtain radial velocities from SPIRou data
+Wrapper to perform CCF measurements and CCF analysis to obtain radial velocities from SPIRou data.